 While your home may require a deep clean, you can easily begin by throwing away these 30 items.
 By throwing away I mean recycling, donating or selling — only trash them as a last resort.

-I know the thought of decluttering your home may seem daunting and you may be wondering where to start.
+I know the thought of cleaning up your home may seem daunting and you may be wondering where to start decluttering.

 You don’t even have to give these items a second thought since there is no excuse to keep them laying around the house.